crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 We specify all accession numbers to be downloaded in the loop.
 The code below will run for a few minutes.

 ```
+# run fastq-dump in a loop
 for i in SRR6649845 SRR6649843 SRR6649850 SRR6649844 SRR6649848 SRR6649849 SRR6649851 SRR6649847 SRR6649846
 do
 fastq-dump --split-files --gzip -N 10000 -X 310000 $i
 done

+# quick check to see if the loop has completed successfully
+ls *fastq.gz|wc -l

+# your output should be "18", if you get a lower number, re-run it
 ```

 `fastq-dump` is our command to access and download the sequencing data. `split-files` means to create two files corresponding to the paired reads of the sequencing run.